 Does this Form establish “proof of payment” for an IRS audit?

 No. The IRS requires colleges and universities to report total qualified tuition and related expenses (QTRE) “payments received” in Box 1.
 The amount in Box 1 is the result of complex calculations performed by our general ledger software and may not correspond to your actual payments to be reported on your tax return.
 For these reasons, students are required to maintain their own proof of payment records such as receipts, check copies and bank/credit card statements.
 You may print your statements by semester in Nelnet, which will detail dates payments were made by semester.
 Please contact your tax advisor or the IRS for more information.

 The Box 1 amount is different from the amount that shows on my tuition statement and/or receipts.

 Please refer to IRS Publication 970 page 2, which states: When figuring an education credit, use only the amounts you paid and are deemed to have paid during the tax year for qualified education expenses.
 In most cases, the student should receive Form 1098-T from the eligible educational institution by January 31.
 However, the amounts on Form 1098-T, [box 1], might be different than the amount you actually paid and are deemed to have paid.
 Therefore, the amount reported in box 1 is not used to validate or reconcile the amount reported on a taxpayer form.
 It is up to the taxpayer to determine using their records what in fact, they did pay in qualified expenses.
 Box 1 includes total qualified amounts paid.
-For purposes of 1098-T reporting, some fees are excluded from this amount.
-Also, Box 1 is based on the amounts paid from all sources (including Financial Aid) and limited to the 2019 invoice amounts for the year.
+For purposes of 1098-T reporting, some fees, including dining and housing, are excluded from this amount.
 You will need to consult your tax advisor or the IRS to determine what expenses are reportable on your tax return.

 Are the payments listed in Box 1 the amount I will use on my tax return?